Teragron/human-voice-identification/README.md

 ## Demo
 [![Watch the video](https://i9.ytimg.com/vi_webp/aJP5xogUpQg/mqdefault.webp?sqp=CNDU0Y4G&rs=AOn4CLBkAohqQ2RLUis8iC2rBZkgzOngnA)](https://www.youtube.com/watch?v=aJP5xogUpQg)

-This demo is a demonstration for 2-Class speech-Recognition.
+This demo is a demonstration for 2-Class speech-Identification.
 It showcases the labeled conversation between two of my personal favorite influencers.

 It has been trained with total of 4 hours audio clip and 16300 spectrogram image data.